build notes

 GSL

-If you can’t find a copy of Microsoft’s GSL in your system’s standard package suite, then grab a current copy from its github repository, then unpack, build and install it.
+If you can’t find a copy of Microsoft’s GSL in your system’s standard package suite, then grab a copy from github, unpack, build, and install it.

 Boost